Mugen-Houyou/fastapi-pdf-merger/README.EN.md

 The endpoint returns a streaming response containing a ZIP file with the converted JPG images.

+**Limitation**: If the total size of output image files exceeds approximately 300MB, subsequent pages will be automatically skipped and a `README.txt` file will be included in the ZIP file.
+To convert all pages, reduce the DPI or quality settings.

 ## Development

 - Static assets live in `app/static/` and templates in `app/templates/`.